 User Accounts

 For obvious reasons, user logins are required to data entry and administrative functions.
-Conceptually, there are four levels of access:
+Conceptually, there are different levels of access:

 Access